A sustainable global coal industry

 The future of the Australian coal sector and high-quality coal producers such as Whitehaven is expected to remain robust over the long term.

 The coals we produce service the premium export markets of Asia, to both users of thermal and metallurgical coal products.
-We supply high energy thermal coal with low trace elements – such as ash, sulfur and nitrogen – to electricity producers, and semi-soft coking coal and PCI coal to steel producers and for use in other smelting applications.
+We supply high energy thermal coal with low trace elements – such as ash, sulphur and nitrogen – to electricity producers, and semi-soft coking coal and PCI coal to steel producers and for use in other smelting applications.
 With continued economic and population growth in Asia, we are well placed to meet the continued increasing demand for energy generation, infrastructure requirements and manufacturing and industrial outputs.

 Minerals Council of Australia